A recipe for a sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey and walnuts.

 There’s no overt taste of rosemary, it’s very subtle, in the back.

-If you are looking for more sweet preserve recipes, check these out:
+If you love this dried fig conserve and are looking for more sweet preserve recipes, check these out:

 Bookmark this page or pin this image if you think you’d like to make this Meyer Lemon and Dried Fig Conserve: